top of page

 jen2021 headshot_edited.jpg

-Jennifer Albers, Marketing & Communications Coordinator
+Jennifer Albers, Communications Director & Admissions Coordinator

 Jen (she/her) is a native Vermonter who moved back to the Green Mountains the first chance she got.
 She came to The Schoolhouse as a parent and quickly found herself immersed in all aspects of the school—from subbing in the preschool to making tacos for lunch to organizing tag sales.